-‘This Tangled Web’ Began in February 2010 with a self-made website going live to share my journey through the pain and chaos of healing from childhood sexual abuse.
-It is a journey that I have always likened to a tangled web…woven over many years and entangling the victim in a complex web of untruths in which we need to work hard at making ourselves free from.
+A warm welcome to ‘This Tangled Web’… This journey began in ‘2010’ by survivor Kate Swift.
+Kate wanted to share her journey through the pain and chaos of healing from childhood sexual abuse.
+Her drive to share what is often deeply personal and painful was to break down the terrible isolation survivors often feel.
+It is a journey that Kate has always likened to a tangled web…woven over many years and entangling the victim in a complex web of untruths in which we need to work hard at making ourselves free from.

-Given the subject matter a lot of the poems within the poetry based pages may be distressing.
+Please Note: Given the subject matter a lot of the content within the poetry and other pages may be distressing.
+The poetry in particular may hold triggers for you.
 It is important to look after yourself…maybe just read one every now and then when you feel you want and need to…maybe read a few when you feel strong and have good support available to you.
 I want these poems to be a tool to help you…please read them with care for yourself.